Petar Grašo

 Petar Grašo (born 19 March 1976) is a Croatian pop singer and songwriter.
+He was born and raised in the region of Dalmatia in the city of Split.
+Initially starting a career in basketball, Grašo switched to music after being pushed by fellow Dalmatian singer Oliver Dragojević.

-In the course of his career, he has released three studio albums.
-In 2011, he worked on the album Ka Hashish together with Tonči Huljić & Madre Badessa Band.
+In the course of his career, he has released three studio albums: Mjesec iznad oblaka (1997; Moon Over the Clouds), Utorak (1999; Tuesday) and Šporke riči (2003; Dirty Words).
+Following an eight year-long hiatus, he returned to music in 2011, when he worked on the album Ka Hashish together with Tonči Huljić & Madre Badessa Band.

 He attained popularity in Croatia, Serbia, Bosnia and Herzegovina, Montenegro, Slovenia, and North Macedonia.
-As of 2022, he is married to Croatian musician Hana Huljić, with whom he has one daughter.
+As of 2022, he is married to Croatian musician Hana Huljić, with whom he has one daughter Alba and one son Toni.
 He has received numerous recognitions and awards for his music work including a Zlatni Studio Award.

 Life and career

-Early life and festivals
+1976-1995: Early life and childhood

+Born in Split on 19 March 1976, to professional basketball player Zoran Grašo and mother Snježana Grašo, Petar is the older of two siblings, with his sister being Buga Grašo Radošević.
+As a youngster, he first intended on being a basketball player following the footsteps of his father.
+After he gave a novice try at singing and playing the piano, and received approval by established singer Oliver Dragojević who was a friend of his parents', Grašo decided to take his singing to the next level.
+Growing up, he listened to international singers famous in the 1980s David Bowie, Michael Jackson, Billy Joel and Toto as well as Yugoslav artists Bijelo dugme, Oliver Mandić and Magazin.